matatata/PS5-DualSense-Wireless-Controller-X-Plane-Joystick-File/README.md

 ![](screenshot.jpg)

+I have setup some default assignments which I like the most:

+**Left-Stick:** x=Roll/y=Pitch
+**Left-Stick-Press:** Pitch trim down

+**Right-Stick:** x=Yaw, y=Throttle up and down a bit **Right-Stick-Press:** Pitch trim up

+**Arrow-Buttons on the right:** Hat-Switch **Action-Buttons on the left:** Move View left,right,up,down

+**L2/R2:** Toe break left and right

+**L1/R1:** Zoom out/in

+For the other buttons I vary between quicklook-buttons/flaps and/or autopilot stuff.

-I have setup some default assignments which I like the most.
-Note that the Mic-Mute Button can be used when connected via USB.
+Note that the Mic-Mute Button can only be used when connected via USB.
+The touch pad behaves like a regular button.
 Uncomment the "Button 14"-Settings in the joy-File.

 ## Important:
 Note that it was setup to work on an Apple Mac!
 It would have to be adapted for other operating systems as the axis and button numbers might differ.